AayushPurswani/AayushPurswani/README.md

 - 👋 Hi, I’m @AayushPurswani
-- 👀 I’m interested in ... finding out
+- 👀 I’m interested in studying the various nuances of Machine Learning.
-- 🌱 I’m currently learning ... basics of various languages and rudimentary AI/ML and data science
+- 🌱 I’m currently learning basics of various languages and rudimentary AI/ML and data science
-- 📫 How to reach me ... my email :- aayushpurswani10@gmail.com
+- 📫 my email :- aayushpurswani10@gmail.com

 <!---
 AayushPurswani/AayushPurswani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.